Chan Hok-fung

 Chan Hok-Fung is a pro-Beijing DAB Hong Kong politician who was a member of Central and Western District Council, and was once the vice-chairman of the council, until losing re-election in the 2019 Hong Kong local elections.
+He was elected in 2021 Legislative Council Election through Hong Kong Island West constituency.
+In December 2025, he was re-elected through the same constituency.